hugorodrigues/smart-function/README.md

 ---
 ### TYPES

-Types are plain JS asynchronous functions.
-Your receive the data and you do the validation/normalization/interpolation/whatever and in the end you can abort the operation (in case the validation fails) or continue and sen the final data.
+Types are plain asynchronous JS functions.
+Your receive data and do the validation/normalization/interpolation/whatever and in the end you can abort the operation (in case the validation fails) or continue and send the final data.

 You can define all your types in the initialization, or using the following method:

-#### sf.type.set(name, code)
+#### sf.type.set(name, function)

 * `name` - The name for the type
-* `code(value, options, cb)` - The function responsible for handling the type
+* `function(value, options, cb)` - The function responsible for handling this data type
 	* `value` - The value to be evaluated
 	* `options` - Optional params to the validation (eg: in a minMax validation you can pass the max and min values)
 	* `cb` - The callback to call when you have the final decision: `cb.success(finalResult)` or `cb.error(errorCode, [errorMessage])`